scalabli/quo/docs/apps.rst

-In this case the option is of type :data:`INT` because the default value is an integer.
+In this case the app is of type :data:`INT` because the default value is an integer.

 To show the default values when showing command help, use ``show_default=True``